aysedemirel/README-Template/README.md

 ## Getting Started

+Executing program
+How to run the program
+Step-by-step bullets
+code blocks for commands

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.